A thriving Neighborhood in Santa Barbara.

-An initiative of Pure Order Brewing Co., Oniracom, Playback Recording Studio and Cool Hand Look, the Lagoon District’s goals involve promoting businesses, producing fun events, and enlivening local foot traffic to the Laguna and Haley Street neighborhood.
+An initiative started by many local businesses, the Lagoon District’s goals involve promoting businesses, producing fun events, and enlivening local foot traffic to the Haley Street neighborhood.

-The neighborhood character speaks to its history as an authentic Santa Barbara experience.
+Comprised of various retail, industrial and commercial buildings, the neighborhood diversity and character speaks to its history as an authentic Santa Barbara experience.

 History of the Lagoon